JayceLovell/And-Then-They-Were-Few-er/README.md

 #### Detective Ashlyn (Protagonist)

 Detective.
-Liar(to get her results) ,con artist type, looks for results, can be cruel in her methods,underground and small detective (Make the character neutral to appeal more) (Not a strong personality that way the player can immerse into the character) (Possible Motive: killing the famous inventor and blaming it to another person making the public believe that she solved it will elevate her name as a detective and become famous.
-Possible Motive number 2 she is an underground and small detective she could need the money to pay rent).
+Liar(to get her results) ,con artist type, looks for results, can be cruel in her methods,underground and small detective (Make the character neutral to appeal more) (Not a strong personality that way the player can immerse into the character).

 #### Nikki Test

 ![Picture4](https://user-images.githubusercontent.com/19291090/192364032-1d53cc9b-cefe-4a50-a012-71cac2d37c4d.jpg)
 The inventor that is murdered.
 Nikki grew up in an impoverished neighborhood.
 Her father left when she was young, leaving her with her mother with the family business.
 Too stubborn to follow her mothers wishes and take on the family business she instead used her intelligence to invent the Synthesizer.